Afghan family ravaged by U.S. drone strike mistake wants headstones for the dead — and possible new life in America

 And they still have unfinished family business.

 At a cemetery, a half-hour drive away, 10 graves are scattered on a rocky hill side.
-Each has a stone painted in red to mark their location and a white cloth with the name of the family member.
+Each has a stone painted in red to mark its location and a white cloth with the name of the family member.
 The family cannot afford to buy the gravestones.

 But they say that one day they will.